Skip to main content

 In v3, vector search was automatically enabled during CouchbaseLite.init if the extension was available and the system supported it.
 The init methods accepted an autoEnableVectorSearch parameter to control this behavior.

 In v4, vector search is never enabled automatically. autoEnableVectorSearch has been removed.
-You must explicitly call Extension.enableVectorSearch after initialization and before opening a database that uses vector search:
+You must explicitly call Extension.enableVectorSearch before opening a database that uses vector search:

 final status = Extension.enableVectorSearch();